Sheikh162/Attendance-System/README.md

 # Face Recognition Attendance System

 A Python-based attendance system leveraging real-time face recognition with dlib and OpenCV, featuring a Tkinter GUI for face registration and a Flask web interface for attendance lookup.
+This project was done for the Introduction to IoT course during our second semester.

 ---